 53. Offence of ill-treatment

-A person who ill-treats or wilfully neglects a person with a disability while that person is under his or her care, supervision or authority commits an offence.
+A person who ill-treats or wilfully neglects a person with disability while that person is under his or her care, supervision or authority commits an offence.

 Penalty: $4 000 or imprisonment for 12 months.

+[Section 53 amended by No. 40 of 2012 s.
+24.]

 54. Prosecution of offences

 (1) Proceedings for an offence against this Act may be commenced by the chief executive officer or a person authorised in writing to do so by the chief executive officer.